ncoledavis/Dog-Facts-API-v1-Replica-with-NodeJS-and-ExpressJS/README.md

 A simplified Dog Facts API built with Node.js and Express.js.
 Returns random dog facts in JSON format. https://youtu.be/AoF55pTa3kc
+I had previously recorded the video for this months ago bt the code was lost somehow when I had to switch computers and pull stuff from ONedrive the code does noty match the video but is an improved version
 ## Setup

 1. Install dependencies: